slinga-homebrew/Save-Game-Extractor/README.md

 * [miniz](https://github.com/richgel999/miniz) - MIT

 ## Saturn Save Games Collect Project
 Want to share your save games on the web?
-Send them to the [Save Games Collect](https://ppcenter.webou.net/pskai/savedata/) project.
+Send your .BUP files to the [Save Games Collect](https://ppcenter.webou.net/pskai/savedata/) project.
 Made by Cafe-Alpha, the author of the Gamer's Cartridge.
-Please append a ".RAW" to the save filename before submitting.

 ## Credits
+Thank you to Johannes Fetz for numerous additions to Jo Engine to support SGC and SGEX.

 Special thanks to Antime, Ponut, VBT, and everyone else at SegaXtreme keeping the Saturn dev scene alive.
 Thank you to Takashi for the original Save Game Copier idea back in ~2002.

 Thank you to all the great fan translation projects in the works.
 Helping them was the goal of this project.